 No, transferring the RC and insurance must be done simultaneously to ensure legal compliance and avoid penalties.

 No, the NCB is tied to the policyholder, not the vehicle.
-The previous owner can retain the no-claim bonus when buying a new car.
+The previous owner retains and can use their NCB on their next car purchase, while the new owner starts building NCB from scratch.

 The policy must be transferred to the new owner, or it becomes invalid.
 Without the transfer, the new owner won’t be able to claim any benefits, and the previous owner may still be held liable for incidents involving the car.